ausi/slug-generator/README.md

 no one uses Unicode’s [CLDR][] which is the standard for transliteration rules and many other transforms.
-But most importantly no library was able to do the “correct” conversions, like “Ö-Äpfel” to “OE-Aepfel” for German or “İNATÇI” to “inatçı” for turkish.
+But most importantly no library was able to do the “correct” conversions, like “Ö-Äpfel” to “OE-Aepfel” for German or “İNATÇI” to “inatçı” for Turkish.

 Options
 -------